Pegrume88/Text-adventure-game/README.md

 No bugs found while creating this game or in the testing.
-It did take me a while to work out what to do with trailing white spaces. i managed to get  an extension that highlighted all the white spaces and then I deleted them manually.
+It did take me a while to work out what to do with trailing white spaces.
+I managed to get an extension that highlighted all the white spaces and then I deleted them manually.